 1. Q: What are the mandatory minimum hours of staff professional development training that I must have?

-A: The requirement is 8 hours for staff; 12 hours for managers during the rating period that ends March 31, 2015.
+A: The requirement is 8 hours for staff; 12 hours for managers during the annual rating period that begins April 1 and ends March 30.

 2. Q: How do I know if I am a manager for the purposes of the program?